FAQs - Teach in China

 Application Process

-Teach in China “Basics”.
-If you already have an Education degree or TEFL/TESOL/CELTA certification, this is the program for you.
-It includes all the same placements and support that come with the “Regular” program, just without the included TEFL certification, and it has a lower program fee as a result.
+If you already have an Education degree or TEFL/TESOL/CELTA certification, Teach in China BASICS is the program for you.
+It includes job placement and support services, and it's the same price with or without the Chinese TEFL training.

 Yes!
 To get a Chinese work visa, you’ll need to prepare two signed original recommendation letters.
 These actually aren’t important for the CIEE selection process or hiring decisions – they are only required for the visa process.
 You can submit your application and get a job without letters, but you’ll have to prepare them eventually.
 You can find more detailed instructions on your CIEE application.